rujulaaa/fin-intel-platform/README.md

 ## Deploying to GitHub Pages

-The repo has a GitHub Actions workflow that auto-deploys `frontend/` on every push to `main`.
+The repo includes a GitHub Actions workflow that auto-deploys `frontend/` on every push to `main`.

 1. Go to **Settings > Pages** in the repo
 2. Under **Source**, select **GitHub Actions**
 3. Push to `main`
-4. Dashboard goes live at `https://rujulaaa.github.io/fin-intel-platform/`
+4. Dashboard goes live at [https://rujulaaa.github.io/fin-intel-platform/](https://rujulaaa.github.io/fin-intel-platform/)

-For live stock data on GitHub Pages, add a free Finnhub API key (see "How the live data works" above).
+The frontend uses the Finnhub API (free, 60 calls/min) for real-time stock quotes and live news.
+The API key is set in the `FINNHUB_KEY` constant in `frontend/index.html`.

 ## Tech stack